 .- ddot

-numeric (required): Environmental dose rate and its error, given as a numeric vector of length two.
+numeric (required): A vector of length 2 for the environmental dose rate and its error.
 Expected unit: Gy/ka.
 Example:

 ddot = c(3.7, 0.4)